 Sam Walton helped make many people wealthy in Arkansas.
 Don Soderquist, Jack Shewmaker, Frank Lyon and Frank Fletcher all partly owe their wealth to Wal-Mart or Sam Walton.
 It is hard to hate Wal-Mart in Arkansas.

 Warren Stephens also made the Forbes top 400 in 2015 at #268.
 He inherited Stephens Inc from his uncle Witt Stephens and his father Jackson T. Stephens.
-We in Little Rock know Stephens family well.
+People in Little Rock know Stephens family as well.
 Their name is on Dickey-Stephens Park, where the Arkansas Travelers play.
-Our downtown nature center is dubbed the Witt Stephens Nature Center.
+The downtown nature center is dubbed the Witt Stephens Nature Center.
 Warren Stephens is worth $2.5 billion.

 Stephens Inc is a brokerage firm and investment bank.
-They are famous for underwriting Wal-Mart's initial public offering back in the 70s.
-They employ over 600 people in Little Rock.
+They are famous for underwriting Wal-Mart's initial public offering back in the 70s and they employ over 600 people in Little Rock.

 Hunt is the last Arkansan to appear on the Forbes 400.
 She ranks 307, with a net worth of $2.2 billion.
-She is, of course, the co-founder of J.B.
+She is the co-founder of J.B.
 Hunt Transport Services located here in Arkansas.

 Just because you're not on the Forbes 400, doesn't mean you're not rich.
 A Murphy is not CEO of Murphy Oil, but R. Madison Murphy is on the board and on the Board of Directors of BancorpSouth, Inc. and Deltic Timber too.
 It was the grandson of Charles H. Murphy (the founder of Murphy Oil) who made "the Eldorado Promise."
 Murphy Oil promised to set aside money to ensure every student graduating from El Dorado schools would get a scholarship for college.